apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 *  *metricsProvider.ssl.keyStore.type*:
    **New in 3.10.0:**
    Specifies the file format of the PrometheusMetricsProvider keystore.
-Values: JKS, PEM, PKCS12 or null (detect by filename).
+Values: JKS, PEM, PKCS12, BCFKS or null (detect by filename).
    Default: null.

 * *metricsProvider.ssl.trustStore.location* and *metricsProvider.ssl.trustStore.password*: